Uniform Asymptotics and Confidence Regions Based on the Adaptive Lasso with Partially Consistent Tuning: Confidence regions -- coverage and shape

 \item If $\psi \in \{0,\infty\}^p$, then any closed and proper subset $\C$ of $\M$ fulfills

 \end{enumerate} Note that for uniform tuning, both refinements hold since $\psi=0$ and $\lambda^0 = (1,\dots,1)'$.

-Part \ref{item:conf_ref_super} holds since then $\M_d$ has non-empty interior and therefore contains an open superset of $\M$.
+Part \ref{item:conf_ref_super} holds since under the given assumptions, $\M_d$ has non-empty interior and therefore contains an open superset of $\M$.
 Part \ref{item:conf_ref_sub} hinges on the fact that the limits in Theorem~\ref{thm:asymp_dist} are always non-random under the given assumptions. \end{remark*}

+Casually put, Theorem~\ref{thm:conf_sets} and the subsequent remark show the following.
+The set $\M = \M_1$ acts as a benchmark for confidence sets in the sense that if we take a ``slightly larger'' set, multiplied with the appropriate factor and centered at the adaptive Lasso estimator, we get a confidence region with minimal asymptotic coverage probability equal to 1.
+If, however, we base the region on a ``slightly smaller'' set than $\M$, we end up with a confidence set of asymptotic minimal coverage 0.
+Nothing can be revealed from the above when using $\M$ itself.
+We get into a deeper discussion in the following.